Skip to main content

 “Multiple agents on hostname” — Use hostname:shortid form.
 Run agents list to see short IDs.

 Listener bound to 0.0.0.0 — Specify an IP: --listener main-http:10.0.0.1.
-Run listeners list to see available IPs reported by the teamserver.
+You can also use tab completion: --listener main-http:<TAB> will complete with the IPs the teamserver knows about for that listener.
+Run listeners list to see them all.

 Module format mismatch — Run capabilities inside the agent shell to see supported formats.
 Pass the correct format: load hashdump bof vs load hashdump py.